interlay/collateralization-analysis/README.md

 pipenv shell
 ```

-To run all of the implemented analysis using python:
+To run all of the implemented analysis:

 ```
 python main.py
 ```
-this will print the results in stdout and create a more detailed log of the results and parameters used in the `analysis.log` file.
+This will print the results in stdout and create a more detailed `analysis.log` file with the results and parameters used in the simulation.

-or to run any of the analysis in particular using python
+To run any of the analysis in particular:

 ```
 cd results/btc_<col>